Garry Jones Garry Jones

 The status quo is no longer sustainable.

-Understandably, both Meta and Google have challenged the findings of the court.
+Understandably, both companies have challenged the findings of the court.
 A statement from Meta spokesperson Andy Stone to ABC News said, “We respectfully disagree with the verdict and are evaluating our legal options”.
-While YouTube’s response from Google spokesperson José Castañeda to ABC News stated, that they too disagreed with the verdict would appeal the finding as the “case misunderstands YouTube, which is a responsibly built streaming platform, not a social media site”.
+While YouTube’s response from spokesperson José Castañeda to ABC News stated, that they too disagreed with the verdict would appeal the finding as the “case misunderstands YouTube, which is a responsibly built streaming platform, not a social media site”.

 The finding travelled globally.
 It has been reported by broadsheets and broadcasters across the US, UK, Australia and India, signalling that this was not a niche technology ruling, but a finding with implications for how platform design is understood and regulated worldwide.
 See Further Reading for extensive links.